canokeys/canokey-documentation/content/userguide/CTAP.md

 Supported features:

-- Up to 64 resident keys
+- Up to 64 resident keys\*
 - The HMAC extension

 Currently only ECDSA ([COSE ES256](https://www.iana.org/assignments/cose/cose.xhtml#algorithms)) is supported.

+\* You may refer to [this blog by Yubico](https://www.yubico.com/blog/yubicos-u2f-key-wrapping/) and [this blog by scateu](http://scateu.me/2016/11/30/u2f-zero.html) on unlimited number of FIDO service support.

 ## Multi-Factor Authentication

 Use it after SETUP(refer to another user guide).

+## PIN

+PIN is not set by default.
+You may set the PIN using Windows Hello or other possible applications.

+Note that PIN is *globally* applicable to all FIDO related operations.

 ## OpenSSH

 You may use the following command to generate a private key for ssh.
-Note that the "private key" stored in disk is not the real private key, see [here](https://undeadly.org/cgi?action=article;sid=20191115064850) for more info.
+See [here](https://undeadly.org/cgi?action=article;sid=20191115064850) for more info.

 ```
 ssh-keygen -t ecdsa-sk